Molly Elliot Seawell: Writings

 In 1890, Seawell received a prize for a short story.
 Five years later, she received a $3000 prize from the New York Herald for a story.

 Her literary production included forty books of fiction, collected short fiction, non-fiction, and numerous political columns from Washington for New York dailies and essays.
 Among her political essays was a 1910 article for The Atlantic Monthly opposing women's suffrage, in which she also spoke ill of the extension of the franchise to African Americans after the Civil War.

+For her short stories and historical works, she was nominated for the Nobel Prize in Literature by American professor Charles W. Kent in 1910 and 1911.

 Style

 Seawell's fiction might be distinguished into three genres: regional fiction, romances, and books for boys (primarily nautical stories).
 Their strong suit is Seawell's ability in characterization rather than her plots.
 In an interview with her, Notman observed this strength ("Talks" 392), to which she replied: "My people usually seem flesh and blood to me.
 If they do not have the breath of life in them at the beginning, no amount of labor can make them real."
 Mitchell in American Women Writers remarks more critically, "Plot was never her strong point, and the perfect ladies and gentlemen, the overt racism, and the condescending tone are interesting only because they reflect values once widespread" (41).

 Seawell was widely read in her time and, at the beginning of the 20th century, was included in standard reference works on American writers and among the Times's Otis Notman's interviews with William Dean Howells, Jack London, and Theodore Dreiser.